dereknguyenio/dereknguyenio/README.md

-# Hello world, I'm Derek Nguyen 👋
+# Hello world, I'm Derek 👋

 ## About Me
 I'm a Principal Cloud Solution Architect at Microsoft, focusing on Data and AI.
 I have extensive experience in designing and implementing cloud solutions that drive business transformation and innovation.